 The manufacturers who move first have time to run proper gap assessments, sequence remediation into planned shutdowns, and align compliance work with already-budgeted modernisation.
 The ones who wait will be doing all of this under regulatory scrutiny, after their first significant incident, or both.

 Before any remediation work, you need a clear picture of where you actually stand.
-A structured OT Security Assessment maps your current environment against Article 21 requirements, identifies the three highest-priority gaps, and produces a sequenced remediation roadmap aligned with your production schedule.
+A structured OT Security Assessment gives you four things:

-The assessment output is also the document you hand to your board and to your supervisory authority: a compliance gap map grounded in the actual state of your plant, not a theoretical framework.
+• A document you can hand to your board and to your supervisory authority, grounded in the actual state of your plant rather than a theoretical framework